DibranMulder/NodeScraper/README.md

 # NodeScraper
-A TypeScript scraper running on Node
+A TypeScript scraper running on Node.
+- Its written in TypeScript.
+- It uses puppeteer to interact with Chrome.
+- It uses Azure Table Storage for data storage.

 To run this:
 ```